Pseudo-quotients of algebraic actions and their application to character varieties: Representation varieties

 \section{Representation varieties}

-For the sake of completeness, in this section we will review some well-known results about the structure of representation varieties that will be also useful to fix the notation.
-We will work on an arbitrary algebraically closed field $k$.
+For the sake of completeness, in this section we will review some well-known facts about the geometry of representation varieties.
+Throughout this section, we shall work in an arbitrary algebraically closed field $k$.